olioak/tiljavascript/notes/misc.md

 This is the paste bin.

+# tools
+- Use ngram to see the usage of words/sentences
+- Use google keyword planner to see how people tend to think of titles

 # guidelines

 - i took more than 2h to write the "declare variables"...
 If I was a PS4, you would be listening to my fans in overdrive...